exercism/rust/docs/CONTRIBUTING.md

 Before proposing changes here, check if they should be made `problem-specifications` instead.

-Run `just update-practice-exercise` to update an exercise.
+Run `just update-exercise` to update an exercise.
 This outsources most work to `configlet sync --update` and runs the test generator again.